pouicr/docker-meetup-3/swarm.md

 * task: unit of work (a container definition : image, cmd ...)

-* service: a set of replica (task) based on specified image
+* service: the contract, a set of replica (task) based on specified image

 * load balancing: using ingress load balancing and ipvs